Functions of the Nervous System

 External white matter surrounding butterfly shaped gray matter with a central canal

-Gray matter is described as anterior or dorsal horns and posterior or ventral horns
+Gray matter is described as anterior or ventral horns and posterior or dorsal horns

 Gray matter contains cell bodies and short unmyelinated fibers